 The suitability of prospective applicants will be judged on the aforementioned entry criteria by the Master's Academic Committee, made up of the Master’s coordinator and chaired by the Director of the School.

 In view of the Bachelor’s degree programmes currently offered, and until there are graduates of new Bachelor’s programmes, priority will be given to students from the following degree programmes (in the following order):

 - Industrial Engineering.

 - Degree in Physics.

 Applications from students from other academic disciplines will be judged according to the applicability of the student’s academic background to the aforementioned skills related to a degree in Computer Science Engineering.
-In exceptional circumstances, and in view of the student’s strengths (academic excellence, professional experience, etc.) applications may be considered from graduates from the following degree programmes (only if there are places available):

 Foreign graduates from related degree programmes may be granted access to the programme without the official recognition of their foreign degrees, provided that they have achieved the same level of qualifications as the Spanish equivalents mentioned in the previous paragraph, and the issuing country enables the student to access Postgraduate Studies.

 - Research experience in fields related to the Master: 25%

 - Professional experience related to the Master: 15%